 corporate governance bodies and enterprise executives or business process owners and operators, and

 which activities might safely be left in the hands of IT professionals.
 The course design remains a work in

 progress but the initial course offerings have, generally been positively received.

 John, Beachboard and Aytes, Kregg, "Information Orientation, Information Technology Governance, And Information Technology Service Management: A Multi-Level Approach For Teaching The MBA Core Information Systems Course" (2009).
-2009 Proceedings.
+Proceedings of the 2009 AIS SIGED: IAIM International Conference on Information Systems Education and Research.
 11.